alan-ai/alan-sdk-web/README.md

 Alan AI's backend powered by the latest AI advancements - LLMs, generative AI and semantic search technologies.
 Alan AI provisions and handles the infrastructure required to maintain your generative AI assistants and perform all the data processing tasks.

-To get more details on how Alan AI works, see <a href="https://alan.app/platform" target="_blank">Alan AI Platform</a>.
+To get more details on how Alan AI works, see <a href="https://alan.app" target="_blank">Alan AI</a>.

 ## Why Alan AI?

 * **No or minimum changes to your UI**: To create a conversational experience, you only need to get the Alan AI SDK and drop it to your app.
-* **Serverless environment**: No need to plan for, deploy and maintain any infrastructure or speech components - the Alan AI Platform does the bulk of the work.
+* **Serverless environment**: No need to plan for, deploy and maintain any infrastructure or speech components - Alan AI does the bulk of the work.
 * **On-the-fly updates**: All changes to the dialogs become available immediately.
 * **Dialog testing and analytics**: Alan AI Studio provides advanced tools for testing your dialog flows and getting the conversational analytics data on users' interactions, all in the same console.